tableau/TabPy/docs/server-config.md

 # Default value is 100 Mb.
 # TABPY_MAX_REQUEST_SIZE_MB = 100

-# Toggle for evaluate API
+# Enable evaluate api to execute ad-hoc Python scripts
 # Enabled by default.
-Disabling it will result in 400 error.
+Disabling it will result in 404 error.
 # TABPY_EVALUATE_ENABLE = true

 # Configure how long a custom script provided to the /evaluate method